quixio/quix-docs/docs/platform/tutorials/eventDetection/data-acquisition.md

 8. Click the `Messages` tab and you’ll see the raw messages being streamed to the `phone-data` topic.

-9. Click one of the messages and you’ll see the raw data in [JSON](https://www.w3schools.com/whatis/whatis_json.asp){target=_blank} format
+9. Click one of the messages and you’ll see the raw data in [JSON](https://www.w3schools.com/whatis/whatis_json.asp){target=_blank} format.

-	???- info "Your data should look like this"
+	???- info "Your data should look like JSON"

+		Note!
+Depending on which row you click you may see slightly different results.
+Only some rows contain location data.

 		```
 		"Epoch": 0,